 Stifling Always Backfires

 When we stifle our desires they don't disappear.
-Instead, they often surface as unwanted behavior or conditions such as a cranky mood, anger, binge eating, excess weight, chronic dieting, digestive woes, low energy, body tension, migraines, and so on.
+Instead, they often surface as unwanted behavior or conditions such as a cranky mood, anger, over eating, chronic dieting, digestive woes, low energy, body tension, migraines, and so on.

 What Do You Hunger For?